-Jon Bridges developed his stand-up comedy skills while studying English and Computer Science at Massey University.
-In the early 90s he moved into television with sketch show Away Laughing and drama Homeward Bound.
-In 1995 he joined the team of cult youth show Ice TV.
-By 2009 Bridges had become a producer, on the first of seven seasons of hit panel show 7 Days.
+Jon Bridges developed his stand-up comedy skills as part of group Facial DBX, while studying at Massey University.
+In 1991 he moved into television, via sketch show Away Laughing and drama Homeward Bound; in 1995 he became a presenter on cult youth show Ice TV.
+By 2009 Bridges was producing the first of seven seasons of hit panel show 7 Days.
 The show won him two awards.
-In 2017 he oversaw the launch of Three's primetime show The Project.
+In 2017 he oversaw the launch of Three's prime time show The Project.
 Bridges has written for kidult series Secret Agent Men and The Amazing Extraordinary Friends — plus a column for The Listener, from 2006 to 2011.

 Jon Bridges was born in America.
 Since moving to New Zealand at the age of three, he has made hundreds of hours of television for NZers - not only from in front of the camera, but also behind it.
 Bridges' comic dexterity came to light on our screens in the early 90s with TV shows like A Bit After Ten and Away Laughing, but his first big TV role was as co-presenter of the long-running TV3 series Ice TV, which debuted in 1995.
 Since Ice TV, Bridges has written, directed, produced and starred in numerous documentaries, dramas, game shows and films.
 He is currently producing TV3's well-received comedy panel show 7 Days.